 Numerous sustainability challenges in the tobacco industry

-The Ethical Council initiated a partnership with a European pension fund, a special tobacco project, to gain better insight into how companies in the tobacco industry work with sustainability issues.
-All companies owned by the European pension fund or one of the AP Funds in the Ethical Council, about a dozen, have been analyzed and have provided the Ethical Council with insight into the strengths and weaknesses regarding companies’ preventive work.
+The Council on Ethics initiated a partnership with a European pension fund, a special tobacco project, to gain better insight into how companies in the tobacco industry work with sustainability issues.
+All companies owned by the European pension fund or one of the AP Funds in the Council on Ethics, about a dozen, have been analyzed and have provided the Council on Ethics with insight into the strengths and weaknesses regarding companies’ preventive work.
 This analysis is based on information from the public domain.

 WHO’s convention on tobacco control

-International conventions to which Sweden is a signatory, are essential instruments in the Ethical Council’s work of ensuring that the AP Funds address environmental aspects and ethical dimensions in their operations.
+International conventions to which Sweden is a signatory, are essential instruments in the Council on Ethics’ work of ensuring that the AP Funds address environmental aspects and ethical dimensions in their operations.
 The World Health Organization’s (WHO) Tobacco Control Convention, which came into force in 2005 and was adopted by Sweden the same year, is such a convention.

 The convention aims to protect current and future generations from the devastating health, social, environmental and economic consequences of tobacco use and exposure to tobacco smoke.
 This will be achieved by providing a framework for the signatories’ implementation of tobacco control measures at national, regional and international level, with the purpose of continually and significantly reducing tobacco use and exposure to tobacco smoke.
 The convention also highlights the fact that tobacco is more than just a health issue.
 Tobacco also causes poor working conditions and negative consequences for the environment in tobacco-producing countries